Green Stewardship & Educational Initiatives

 We Have Saved a Forest!

 Together we share a global risk of loosing our forest and natural habitat.
-OM Sanctuary has placed a (permanent rescue) conservation easement on 42 acres of urban forest.
+OM Sanctuary has placed a (permanent rescue) conservation easement on 42-acres of urban forest that boarders the French Broad River.
 Why?
-It is know that native habitat is becoming scarce and forest mono-cultures are the new takeover, placing many of the native flora and fauna on the extinction list.
-More adults and children are also suffering in both health and from what is called, Nature Deficit Disorder.
+It is known that native habitat is becoming scarce and forest mono-cultures are the new takeover, placing many of the native flora and fauna at risk.
+As our green spaces are compromised or disappear, more adults and children are suffering in both health and from what is now being called, Nature Deficit Disorder.

-Educational centers like OM Sanctuary provide a platform for educators and for the public to experience health attained by being in natural surroundings.
+OM Sanctuary provides a platform for educators and for the public to experience health attained by being in natural surroundings.
 Public health is connected to the health of the planetary environment.

 Your donation will help support an organization that cares about a whole system approach to wellness and sustainable living.